lizhou21/lizhou21.github.io/_pages/about.md

 # 🔥 News
+* [2023.12] &nbsp; 🎉🥳Our paper was accepted by IEEE ICASSP 2024.: [ MLPs Compass: What is learned when MLPs are combined with PLMs?]().
 * [2023.10] &nbsp; 🎉🥳Our paper was accepted by Tansactions of the Association for Computational Linguistics (TACL): [Cultural Adaptation of Recipes](https://arxiv.org/abs/2310.17353).
 * [2023.10] &nbsp; 🎉🥳Two papers were accepted by [EMNLP 2023](https://2023.emnlp.org/): [Cultural Compass: Predicting Transfer Learning Success in Offensive Language Detection with Cultural Features](https://arxiv.org/abs/2310.06458) (Findings) and [Copyright Violations and Large Language Models]() (Main).
 * [2023.08] &nbsp; [Our paper](https://aclanthology.org/2023.c3nlp-1.7/) was picked up by Danish newspaper [Børsen](https://borsen.dk/nyheder/ai/populaer-chatbot-promoverer-amerikanske-vaerdier-og-normer).